Skip to main content

 Create New API Token

-CRITICAL: The API token will be displayed immediately and only once.
-You must copy it now, as it cannot be retrieved later.
+CRITICAL: The API token is displayed immediately and only once.
+You must copy it now — it cannot be retrieved later.
 If you lose the token, you’ll need to create a new one.

-1. After clicking Create, the token will be displayed in a dialog or on screen
+1. After clicking Create, the token is displayed in a dialog or on screen.

 Copy API Token